Traditional open back surgery for spinal stenosis treatment

-The most common symptom of spinal stenosis is chronic pain in the neck or lower back — the two most common locations of spinal stenosis.
+Common symptoms of spinal stenosis include chronic pain in the neck or lower back as well as radiating symptoms like tingling or numbness.
 If left untreated, spinal stenosis can worsen and prevent you from doing your daily activities, such as standing for lengths of time, walking, and/or bending.

-If you have been diagnosed with spinal stenosis and you have not found any relief from conservative treatment options, such as physical therapy or chiropractic care, you might be eligible for a surgical treatment to help alleviate your chronic pain.
+If you have been diagnosed with spinal stenosis and you have not found any relief from conservative treatment options, such as physical therapy or chiropractic care, surgical treatment to help relieve your chronic pain can become a serious consideration.

 Traditional open back surgery for spinal stenosis